Ensemble deep learning: A review: Ensemble Strategies:

 where $w$ is the optimal weight vector learned by the meta learner.

-\subsubsection{Super learner}
+\subsubsection{\textbf{Super Learner}}

-Inspired by the cross validation for choosing the optimal classifier, the authors in \cite{van2007super} proposed super learner which is weighted combination of the predictions of the base learner.
+Inspired by the cross validation for choosing the optimal classifier, \citet{van2007super} proposed super learner which is weighted combination of the predictions of the base learner.
 Unlike the stacking approach, it uses cross validation approach to select the optimal weights for combining the predictions of the base learners.

 With smaller datasets, cross validation approach can be used to optimize the weights.
 However, with the increase in the size of the data and the number of base learners in the model, it may not be a feasible option.
 Instead of optimizing the V-fold cross validation, single split cross validation can also be used for optimizing the weights for optimal combination \cite{ju2019propensity}.
 In deep learning models, usually, a validation set is used to evaluate the performance instead of using the cross validation.